 Our mentors kick the stats to the curb — one child, one hour, one church, one school at a time.

-“The T.A.
-Sims Elementary community is only 10 – 15 minutes from our church, yet it is a world very different from the one that most of us know,” says Gay Ingram, FUMCFW Kids Hope Coordinator.
-“Our caring congregation has stepped up, showed up, and stuck with us since 2005 to support these endearing children in so many ways.
+Gay Ingram, former First Church Kids Hope Coordinator explains, “Our caring congregation has stepped up, showed up, and stuck with us since 2005 to support these endearing children in so many ways.
 From weekly one-on-one mentoring visits and prayers to holiday parties, teacher appreciation activities, and donations of school supplies, books, and uniforms, our church has embraced both the children and the school.
 As always, the Kids Hope mentoring model serves as a guide — it is the PEOPLE who make the difference.”

 And the Kids Hope story does not end there.
 Even though Kids Hope is designed for elementary-aged children, the relationships developed over time between student and mentor often continue well beyond grade school.
 “Some mentors choose to stay connected to their students throughout their middle and high school years.”
 Gay explains.
 “Our hope is that the children’s positive experience with Kids Hope will serve them well into adulthood and that they will draw from the ‘lessons’ modeled and learned from their mentors for many years to come.”